 Life Writings of Frontier Women, Volume 7, edited by Maureen Ursenbach Beecher

 From Caroline's home in Canada, she and Jonathan Crosby first went to the headquarters of Joseph Smith's new church in Kirtland, Ohio.
 She recounts, in a memoir, the early struggles of his followers there.
 As the church moved west, the Crosbys did as well, but, as became characteristic, they did not move immediately with the main body to the center of the religion.
 For a while they settled in Indiana, finally reaching the new Mormon center of Nauvoo in 1842.
-Fleeing Nauvoo with the last of the Mormons in 1846, they spent two years in Iowa and set out for Utah in 1848, the account of which journey is the first of Caroline Crosby's vivid trail journals.
+Fleeing Nauvoo with the last of the Mormons in 1846, they spent two years in Iowa and set out for Utah in 1848, the account of which is the first of Caroline Crosby's vivid trail journals.
 The Crosbys were able to rest in Salt Lake City for less than two years before Brigham Young sent them on a church mission to the Society and Austral Islands in the South Pacific.
 She recorded, in detail, their overland travel to San Francisco and then by sea to French Polynesia and their service on the islands.
-In late 1852 the Crosbys returned to California, beginning what is probably the most historically significant part of her writings, her diaries of life.
+In late 1852 the Crosbys returned to California, beginning what is probably the most historically significant time recorded in her writings, her diaries of life.
 First, in immediately post-Gold-Rush San Francisco and, second, in the new Mormon village of San Bernardino in southern California.
 There is no comparable record by a woman of 1850s life in these growing communities.
-The Crosbys responded in 1857 to Brigham Young's call for church members to gather in Utah and again abandoned a new home, the nicest one they had built, one of the finest houses in San Bernardino.
-Such unquestioning loyalty was a characteristic Caroline and Jonathan displayed again and again.
+The Crosbys responded in 1857 to Brigham Young's call for church members to gather in Utah and again abandoned a new home—the nicest one they had built and one of the finest houses in San Bernardino—again displaying their unquestioning loyalty to the Mormon church.